frenkie/backbone-requirejs/README.md

 ## install

-The app uses [Bower](http://bower.io/) for external dependencies and [Gulp](http://gulpjs.com) for building the project.
+The app uses [Gulp](http://gulpjs.com) for building the project.

-You don't need Gulp or Bower per se, but than you'd have to compile SASS on your own and manage the external dependencies otherwise.
+You don't need Gulp per se, but than you'd have to compile SASS on your own and manage the location of external dependencies otherwise.

-With Bower and Gulp globally installed you can run `bower install`, `npm install` to install Gulp's dependencies and then do `gulp install` which creates the CSS and puts the Bower dependencies in the correct folder.
+With Gulp globally installed you can run `npm install` to install Gulp's dependencies and then do `gulp install` which creates the CSS and puts the external front end dependencies in the correct folder.

 ## run